Skip to main content

 The endocrine system communicates through feedback loops, elegant biological circuits that maintain homeostasis, or a state of internal balance.
 Think of it as a highly advanced thermostat.
 The pituitary gland releases GH, which raises IGF-1 levels.
 As IGF-1 circulates, its presence is detected by the brain, signaling that the instruction has been received and executed.

 This feedback then prompts the pituitary to slow its release of GH.
 This constant, dynamic adjustment ensures that hormone levels remain within a precise, functional range.
-In adult (GHD), this system is dampened.
+In adult growth hormone deficiency (GHD), this system is dampened.
 The initial signal is weak, leading to insufficient IGF-1 production and a host of downstream consequences, from altered body composition to diminished quality of life.

 Clinical markers are our way of listening to this conversation.
 They are specific, measurable substances in the blood that tell a story about the activity of a particular biological pathway.
 When evaluating growth hormone therapy, we are looking for markers that directly reflect the activity of the GH/IGF-1 axis.